hecker1002/RoBERTs---P4---Agentic-Evaluation-Framework/README.md

 ## Components

 *   **`agent.py`:**
-    *   Generates responses to prompts using three AI agents with different personas (Factual Reporter, Enthusiastic Storyteller, Skeptical Analyst).
+    *   Generates responses to prompts using three AI agents with different personas ( Factual Reporter => ( responds what it thinks is the most factual answer ), Enthusiastic Storyteller => ( responds with a creative and engaging narrative ), Skeptical Analyst => ( questions assumptions and provides critical insights )).
     *   Leverages Langchain and Google Gemini Flash API.
-    *   Generates responses with a random word count to introduce variability.
+    *   Generates responses with a random word count to introduce variability in the dataset.
     *   Saves the generated responses to `results.json`.
 *   **`reg.py` (Feature Extraction):**
     *   Extracts lexical and semantic features from the agent responses.